corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 - Macia
 	- A fully managed data security and data privacy service that **uses machine learning and pattern matching to discover and protect sensitive data** in AWS.
 	- Identify and alert you to sensitive data, such as personally identifiable information (PII)

-## KMS: Key Management Service
-A highly secure vault to keep all the encryption keys for resources.
-Only those with permission can access these keys to unlock or secure the valuable information.

 ## Cognito
 Amazon Cognito can be used to federate mobile user accounts and provide them with their own IAM permissions, so they can be able to access their own personal space in the S3 bucket.